tabenguyen/intelligent-binance-trader/SIMULATION_GUIDE.md

 - Simulates position entries and exits
 - Tracks profit/loss without real money

-### 3. Twitter Notifications
+### 3. Telegram Notifications

-- **Signal Posts**: When entering a position, posts a tweet with:
+- **Signal Messages**: When entering a position, sends a message to the signal group with:
   - Trading signal (BUY/SELL)
   - Symbol and price
   - Stop loss and take profit levels
   - Trade amount
-- **Completion Replies**: When closing a position, replies to the original signal tweet with:
+- **Completion Messages**: When closing a position, sends another message with:
   - Final result (profit/loss)
   - Exit price and reason
   - Performance summary